JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 ### Why?

-The best description of Zip-Slip can be found in the white paper published by Snky: [Zip Slip Vulnerability](https://snyk.io/research/zip-slip-vulnerability)
+The best description of Zip-Slip can be found in the white paper published by Snyk: [Zip Slip Vulnerability](https://snyk.io/research/zip-slip-vulnerability)

 #### But I had a guard in place, why wasn't it sufficient?